 Limited liability company:

 A limited liability company is formed with one or more natural or legal persons who have established the company title and predetermined (fixed) capital and have limited liability in the company’s assets.
-The characteristics of limited liability companies are as follows:
+The characteristics of limited liability companies are as follows:- It is established with a minimum of 1 and a maximum of 50 natural or legal persons

 - The required capital must be at least 10,000 liras